-We are honored that you have chosen St. Isaac’s for your wedding.
-We welcome and congratulate you on your decision to marry in the Catholic Church.
+We will be honored that you choose St. Isaac’s for your wedding, and we welcome and congratulate you on your decision to marry in the Catholic Church.
 Marriage is an extraordinary blessing when lived out in the faith of Christ.
 The staff at St. Isaac’s is happy to share in this time of preparation and is dedicated to making sure you have the best possible start for your married life.
 Your marriage preparation will be spiritual and personal, but grounded in practical knowledge as well.

 With that in mind we have provided this page, which highlights many of the important policies and procedures that will help with your planning and preparations.
 It is our goal to allow the wedding ceremony to accommodate each couple’s unique desires, however, we also ask for your understanding in respecting the guidelines of the parish.

 From the Code of Canon Law (found on Vatican.va)

 - Pastoral Care and Those Things Which Must Precede the Celebration of Marriage (1063-1072)